 Interesting Fact – Since the Old Iron Crown DLC does not seem to be set before the main events of Dark Souls 2, it is more likely that the two Smelter Demons are contemporaries.

 Finally, a DLC boss lives up to its name.
 This boss is a very difficult one because it is a snow tiger that has magic.
 It shoots icicles at the player, and the boss arena is covered in snow.
 The best thing for a player is to get a good shield because it will attack fast, and it is good to have some good defense.

 Interesting Fact – Aava appears to be a saber-tooth tiger.
 It was one of the seven beasts who served the Ivory King.
 It was the guardianship of the King’s beloved child of Dark.

 8. Sinh, the Slumbering Dragon

-Interesting Fact – As the Player approaches the city, Sinh is disturbed once more from his slumber and returns to his sanctum, where he awaits his next challenger.
+Interesting Fact – As the Player approaches the city, Sinh is disturbed from his slumber and returns to his sanctum, where he awaits his next challenger.

 7. Aldia, Scholar of the First Sin

 He is a very interesting boss because he only stays in one place.
-What makes him hard is how you can get about 1-2 hits in before he spawns lava around him.
-It is actually very beneficial to use Pyromancy or bows to get extra damage when dodging attacks.
-Keep in mind that the only way to fight him is to talk to him three times at the primal bonfires and at the Dragon Shrine bonfire.
+How you can get about 1-2 hits before he spawns lava around him makes him hard.
+It is very beneficial to use Pyromancy or bows to get extra damage when dodging attacks.
+Remember that the only way to fight him is to talk to him three times at the primal bonfires and the Dragon Shrine bonfire.

 Interesting Fact – Lord Aldia is King Vendrick’s elder brother.
 He aided his brother in founding the kingdom of Drangleic, but he then secluded himself in his manor, searching for the secrets of life, eventually turning himself into a giant blob of flesh and fire.